penrodlol/local-state-with-ngrx-and-apollo-angular/README.md

 # Local State With NgRx And Apollo Angular

-An Angular project showcasing the utilization of Apollo-Angular within NgRx ComponentStore.
+An Angular project showcasing the utilization of Apollo Angular within NgRx ComponentStore.

 ### Setup
 ```